codekitchen/liferaft/README.md

 After the fact, I found [this blog post](https://www.polarsignals.com/blog/posts/2024/05/28/mostly-dst-in-go) from Polar Signals which talks about their adventure in trying to introduce a deterministic mode to Go.
 They followed most of the same path I did and made many of the same discoveries and decisions.
 I haven't tried using WASM compiles to work around schedule nondeterminism though.

+Go has an experimental new [synctest](https://github.com/golang/go/issues/67434) testing package that could be of use here, it allows controlling time and waiting on goroutines to avoid nondeterminism.
+I need to experiment with it.